Safe CFL bulb disposal

 Other hazardous waste

-Other hazardous waste from your home must also be brought to the Transfer Station instead of going out with your rubbish, including:
+Other hazardous waste from your home must be taken to the Waste Recovery Centre instead of going out with your rubbish, including:

 - Plant and pest sprays